franzenzenhofer/f19n-obtrusive-livetest/README.md

 The production ready rules can be found within [/src/public/default-rules](/src/public/default-rules)

 Inside [/sample-rules](/sample-rules) are some sample rules plus the documentation how to write your own rules.
+The rules can then be added to your application on the setting page of the extension.

+See [/sample-rules/debug-hello-world.js](/sample-rules/debug-hello-world.js) for a really simple starting point (and [/sample-rules/debug-hello-world-with-comments.js](/sample-rules/debug-hello-world-with-comments.js) for some explaination)

 ## License